Last updated on February 13, 2024

 Voice of Customer / Customer Insights Manager

-This is the more analytical role, and it needs someone skilled at understanding data, analytics, taxonomies, and in general customer feedback.
+This is the more analytical role, and it needs someone skilled at understanding data, customer experience analytics, taxonomies, conversational analytics, and in general customer feedback.
 They also need to be able to make sense of them, build reports, and recommend actions.

 User Experience Specialist or Manager